google/fonts/cc-by-sa/knowledge/modules/type_in_china_japan_and_korea/lessons/cjk_typesetting_rules/content.md

 </figure>

-Underlines are also used, but more for subtitles than emphasis in the middle of the paragraph.
+Underlines are also used, but more for subtitles than emphasis in the middle of a paragraph.
 If the design allows, wavy or highlighted underlines are also used.
-Bold or coloring the words are preferred solutions, too.
+Bolding and coloring of words are good solutions, too.